-1.1.1 The requirements of the present Part of the Rules apply to the following pumping and piping arrangements used in ships:
+- 1.1.1 The requirements of this Part apply to the following pumping and piping arrangements used in ships:

 - .1 bilge and drain;

 - .2 ballast, heel and trim;

 - .3 special systems of tankers and combination carriers;

 - .4 liquefied gas;

-- .5 toxic media;
+- .5 toxic media:

 - .6 steam and blow-down pipelines;

-- .7 feed water and condensate;
+- .7 feed water and condensate:

-- .8 fuel oil;
+- .8 fuel oil:

 - .9 lubricating oil;

 - .10 water cooling;

 - .11 compressed air;

 - .12 air, venting, overflow and sounding pipes;

 - .13 exhaust gas;

 - .14 ventilation;

 - .15 open-ended steam pipes from safety valves;

 - .16 cleaning and washing of tanks;

 - .17 hydraulic drives;

 - .18 containing organic coolants.

-Special requirements for systems other than stated above are set out in the relevant Parts of the Rules.
+Special requirements for systems other than stated above are set out in the relevant parts of the Rules.

-Pumping and piping of berth-connected ships shall comply with the requirements of the present Part in so much as applicable and sufficient unless expressly provided otherwise below.
+Systems and piping of ships of less than 500 gross tonnage as well as of berth-connected ships shall comply with the requirements of this Part in so much as applicable and sufficient unless expressly provided otherwise below.

-The requirements for systems of polar class ships (refer to 2.2.3.1, Part I "Classification") are set forth in Section 1, Part XVII "Distinguishing Marks and Descriptive Notations in the Class Notation Specifying Structural and Operational Particulars of Ships".
+The requirements for systems of polar class ships (refer to 2.2.3.1, Part I "Classification") are set forth in Section 3, Part XVII "Distinguishing Marks and Descriptive Notations in the Class Notation Specifying Structural and Operational Particulars of Ships".

-1.1.2 The fuel oil used in ships shall comply with the requirements of 1.1.2, Part VII "Machinery Installations".

-1.1.3 Machinery and other elements of the systems indicated in 1.1.1 shall remain operative under environmental conditions set out in 2.3, Part VII "Machinery Installations".

-1.1.4 Pumps, fans, compressors and their electric drives used in systems covered by the requirements of the present Part shall also comply with the requirements of Part IX "Machinery" and Part XI "Electrical Equipment".
+- 1.1.2 The fuel oil used in ships shall comply with the requirements of 1.1.2, Part VII "Machinery Installations". - 1.1.3 Machinery and other elements of the systems indicated in 1.1.1 shall remain operative under environmental conditions set out in 2.3, Part VII "Machinery Installations". - 1.1.4 Pumps, fans, compressors and their electric drives used in systems covered by the requirements of the present Part shall also comply with the requirements of Part IX "Machinery" and Part XI "Electrical Equipment".